Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: L 2 -Boosting

-As already mentioned, early stopping is crucial in boosting to avoid overfitting.
-The standard approaches for determining the \textquotedblleft optimal\textquotedblright stopping time are cross validation and an corrected AIC (\cite{nr:buhlmann:2006}).
-Both lack a theoretical foundation in a high-dimensional setting, although they are applied by practitioners and often given competitive results.
-In our analysis, in particular in the simulation study, we rely on theoretical-grounded data driven stopping rules developed in \cite{SL_2016}.
-The idea is to stop the boosting algorithm when the improvement in fit is below some pre-specified threshold.
+As mentioned, early stopping is crucial for Boosting to avoid overfitting.
+Therefore, in the last step of Algorithms \ref{alg1}, \ref{algo:iterated-pba} or \ref{alg3}, an early stopping criteria is needed.
+The standard approaches for determining the ``optimal'' stopping time are cross-validation and a corrected Akaike information criterion (\cite{nr:buhlmann:2006}).
+Although both lack a theoretical foundation in a high-dimensional setting, they are applied by practitioners and often give competitive results.
+We provide a data-driven early stopping criterion later in Section \ref{main_results}, first developed in \cite{SL_2016}, with beta-min condition and exact sparsity needed for guaranteeing theoretical performance.
+In this paper, we prove the nearly-Lasso convergence rate of such early stopping criterion without the strong beta-min and exact sparsity conditions.
+We demonstrate the good performance of such early stopping criterion in our simulation study.